 Roku tips and tricks: Get more storage

-Running out of storage space is always a hassle and even Roku can suffer from this issue with all those channels to choose from.
+Running out of storage space is always a hassle.
+Even Roku can suffer from this issue with all of those channels to choose from.

-A quick and easy expansion option is to use the microSD card slot at the back of certain models to enhance storage.
-The Roku will even format the card so it’s all ready to go.
+A quick and easy expansion option is to use the microSD card slot at the back of certain models.
+The Roku will even format the card for you, so it’s all ready to go.
 And with 256GB cards going cheap these days, you won’t need to worry about storage issues again.

 Roku tips and tricks: Cast from YouTube and Netflix

-Thanks to the built-in cast buttons on both YouTube and Netflix it’s possible to find something to start watching on your phone, tablet or PC then tap to fling it to your Roku device.
+Thanks to the built-in cast buttons on both YouTube and Netflix, you can find something to watch on your phone, tablet or PC.
+Then with just a tap, you can fling it to your Roku device.

-The box will then stream directly from where you left off and allow you to use your phone separately.
-Ideal for searching for the next thing to watch or getting on IMDB to find out more about what you’re engrossed in.
+The box will stream directly from where you left off on your mobile device.
+It’s impressively seamless.
+Ideal for searching for the next thing to watch or launching IMDB, to find out who that familiar-looking actress is.